+A footnote states grave 147 is the 1st in row thirteen.
 This record contradicts itself.
 Either Rachel was born January 28.
 1845, making Joseph Smith the likely biological father, or Rachel was 1 yr., 11 mos, 4 days old, born in January 1846, conceived nine months after Joseph's death.
-It appears more likely the age is correct and the date was a mistake.
-This would validate Lucy's assertion that "It was not a love matter... [but] to establish that grand and glorious principle that God had revealed to the world."
-24
+It appears more likely that the age is correct and the date was a mistake, validating Lucy's point that "It was not a love matter... [but] to establish that grand and glorious principle that God had revealed to the world."
+23